667061/DAT250_Assignment1/dat250-expass4.md

 I also encountered a unique constraint violation in the join table between Vote and VoteOption.
 Initially, I had modeled this relationship as @ManyToMany, but this caused problems when multiple votes referenced the same option.
 Changing the mapping to a @ManyToOne from Vote to VoteOption, and a corresponding @OneToMany in VoteOption, resolved the issue and better reflected the intended data model.

+During the execution of the JPA tests, I enabled SQL logging in the persistence configuration.
+This allowed me to observe all SQL statements generated and executed.
+I achieved this by temporary adding the following two lines to the setUp-method:
+.property("hibernate.show_sql", "true")
+.property("hibernate.format_sql", "true").
+These were later removed as they weren't a part of the initial test.
+By examining these logs, I can verify that the ORM is generating the expected SQL and interacting with the database as intended.
+During debugging I also retrieved and printed some contents of the database to the console to verify the contents.

 Additionally, I had to align the entity mappings with the native SQL queries used in the test cases.
 For example, the test queried the users table and expected a column named id, while my entity used userID.
 I updated the @Table and @Id annotations to match the expected names, which allowed the queries to execute successfully.

 Finally, I ran into a logic issue where the test expected two votes for a specific option, but only one was counted.
 This was due to incorrect presentationOrder values and unintended cascading that caused duplicate votes to be persisted.
 I fixed this by correctly setting the presentationOrder using options.size() and removing cascade settings from User.votes.